oceanByte/chainlink-education/src/api/src/shared/course/courses/vrfIntroduction/Chapters/Chapter-12/course.md

 # Subscribing

-Congrats you have completed the contract!
+Congrats, you have completed the contract!
 Your final contract should look like this:

 <Highlight class="language-javascript">
 pragma solidity ^0.8.7;